-The cost of telecommunications in regional Australia has been a source of constant concern and discussion in recent years.
+The cost of telecommunications in regional Australia has long been a source of concern and discussion.

 The lack of competition in regional areas has meant prices and other aspects of service delivery have not met the expectations of the community to the extent realised in metropolitan areas.